FriendsOfSymfony/FOSHttpCacheBundle/README.md

 Introduction
 ------------

-This bundle offers an easy way to send invalidation (purge) requests from your Symfony2 application to your HTTP cache (usually Varnish).
+This bundle offers an easy way to manage your Symfony2 application’s invalidation (purge) requests and send these requests to your HTTP cache.

 Features
 --------